Traumatic Brain Injury Lawyers in Atlanta

 Georgia litigation attorneys with a record of success in jury trials and settlements

 A traumatic brain injury (TBI) can cause a range of short-term and long-term problems.
-Newborns, children, adults, and seniors who suffer a TBI can deal with dizziness, headaches, a concussion, changes in mood, and other immediate symptoms.
-In severe cases, victims can lose the ability to speak, endure learning and developmental disabilities, nerve damage, memory problems, depression, agitation, a loss of coordination, seizures, and a range of other physical and emotional problems.
-In the worst cases, the patient can fall into a coma or die.
+Newborns, children, adults, and seniors who suffer a TBI or concussion can deal with dizziness, headaches, changes in mood, and other immediate symptoms.
+In severe cases, victims can lose the ability to speak, endure learning and developmental disabilities, nerve damage, memory problems, depression, agitation, a loss of coordination, seizures, compromised organ function, and a range of other physical and emotional problems.
+In certain cases, the patient can even fall into a coma or die.

 Common reasons traumatic brain injuries happen

-Our Savannah traumatic brain injury lawyers are ready to handle any type of TBI or concussion case.
+Our Atlanta traumatic brain injury lawyers are ready to handle any type of TBI or concussion case.
 Some of the more common causes for TBI are:

 - Vehicle accidents.
 Passengers and drivers in trucks and cars are often thrown around the vehicles, strike the dashboard or sides of the vehicles, or hit other passengers.
 The head and skull can easily be jostled about or suffer a direct blow.
 Anyone in a vehicle accident should immediately see a family physician or emergency care doctor so a proper and timely evaluation can be made.

 - Motorcycles and bicycle crashes.
 In motorcycle and bicycle cases, victims almost always come into direct contact with the road.
 Even riders with helmets who strike the ground headfirst are likely to experience some type of TBI.